-The tables below show examples of the proposed rate changes for a sample of typical properties in a range of locations across the district.
-For each example, we show the current capital value, the current year's (2022/23) rates, the proposed rates for next year (2023/24) and the amount of the increase both as a percentage and in dollars.
+The tables below show examples of the rate changes for a sample of typical properties in a range of locations across the district.
+For each example, we show the current capital value, 2022/23 rates, the rates for 2023/24 and the amount of the increase both as a percentage and in dollars.